nikotaf/noMac/README.md

 ```

 ## Warning
-In case your system does use the thumbs.db file, it will be regenarated.
-But in MACOS, the dot files contain system info.
+In case your system does use the thumbs.db file, it will be regenarated.<br>But in MACOS, the dot files contain system info.
 Removing them from inside windows virtual system, may cause malfunction to the host.